theteladras/vscode-selection-manager/README.md

 #### >Copy Selection
 copy the selection in a new file

+---
 #### >Move Selection
 move the selection in a new file, results in having the original text deleated

+---
+#### >Isolate Selection
+isolate the selection, results in having the content of the document replaced with just the selected text

+---
 #### >Search Selection
 search for the selection on google

+---
 #### >URL Encode Selection
 it will replace the selected text with a URL encoded version of it

+---
 #### >Base64 Encode Selection
 it will replace the selected text with a Base64 encoded version of it

+---
 #### >URL Decode Selection
 it will replace the selected text with a URL decoded version of it

+---
 #### >Base64 Decode Selection
 it will replace the selected text with a Base64 decoded version of it